ianb/blog/content/pages/projects.md

 Also I have just been poking around with creating highly usable data dumps, where the data is clean, always well-formed, and where behavioral and more static data is mixed together in a usable way.</dd>

 <dt><a href="https://github.com/ianb?tab=repositories">Other GitHub miscellany</a></dt>
-<dd>Being in the <a href="https://testpilot.firefox.com/">Firefox Test Pilot</a> team, I have the opportunity to try things out.
+<dd>Working in the open at Mozilla I have had the opportunity to try things out.
 Sometimes they work out, and sometimes they don't.
 At that stage you'll find my work in GitHub, which is updated more frequently than this page.</dd>

 </dl>